ks-suraj/QN-AI-Voice-Receptionist-System/Assignment Response/5-API_Pseudo_Code.md

     # subscribe to audio chunks from the media server
     for pcm_chunk in media_server.stream_audio(call_id):
-        # skip periods of silence to save work
+        # skipping periods of silence to save work
         if not voice_activity_detected(pcm_chunk):
             continue

-        # try to get text for this audio chunk from ASR
+        # trying to get text for this audio chunk from ASR
         transcript = asr_stream_transcribe(pcm_chunk, call_id)
         if not transcript:
             # if ASR fails for this chunk, log and continue
             log_event("asr_chunk_failed", call_id)
             continue

-        # publish transcript to analytics stream (non-blocking)
+        # publishing transcript to analytics stream (non-blocking)
         kafka_publish("transcripts_realtime", {"call_id": call_id, "text": transcript})

-        # add user text to short context
+        # better to add user text to short context
         session["context"].append({"role": "user", "text": transcript})
         redis_save_session(call_id, session)

-        # quick intent detection using a small local model
+        # quick intent detection using a small local model (llama)
         intent = detect_intent_fast(transcript)

         # if the intent is unclear, ask user to repeat